-Understanding social security benefits is vital for planning for retirement and your “climb down the mountain”.
+Understanding social security benefits is vital for planning for retirement.
 However, many people find social security benefits complex and confusing.
 It doesn’t have to be this way.
 You should have everything you need to feel confident in taking advantage of social security benefits in your retirement planning.

 Who is eligible for Social Security retirement benefits?

 You need 40 “work credits” to qualify for retirement benefits.
 Think of work credits as a calendar quarter of work.
 40 calendar quarters, or 40 work credits, would be ten years of work.

 The amount you must earn to get a credit has changed over the years.
 In 2019, you need to earn $5,440 for the whole year to earn four credits.
 In 1978, you had to earn $200 to get four credits.